Skip to main content

 Home | Contact Us

 Khmer often raise large families, with extended family members living together or nearby.
 Data from the 2015 American Community Survey indicated that 41 percent of Cambodian Americans lived in multigenerational households.
 Men are generally recognized as head of the family—although roles are changing as Khmer become acclimated to American society and values.
 Women have traditionally been responsible for the family’s finances.
 They are the traditional caregivers, and also often work outside the home.
 Infant care is characterized by almost constant attention to the child.
 Children are instructed early to respect the authority of parents and older siblings.
 Elders are respected and important in decision making.
 They often take care of their grandchildren.
 Traditional arranged marriages are not a common practice.
 Divorced women and single mothers may be viewed with less respect, especially by elders.

 Many acculturated Cambodians have replaced traditional meals with fast food, contributing to an increase in obesity, diabetes, and hypertension.
-Staples of the Khmer diet include rice, fish, meat, vegetables, and fruit.
+Staples of the traditional Khmer diet include rice, fish, meat, vegetables, and fruit.
 Breakfast is often rice porridge or rice noodles.
 Lunch and dinner may include broth with fish or meat and vegetables, or vegetables eaten with a fermented fish-based paste, and stir-fried vegetables with chopped meat.
-Meals often are eaten in shifts according to status, with adult males and guests eating first and women last.
+Meals often are eaten in shifts according to status, with adult men and guests eating first and women last.
 Devout Buddhists refrain from alcohol.